 My “classic” home page (since 2000) is at www.teigfam.net/oyvind/.
 I certainly update it.
 But it’s here the action is.

 This blog is all about all my attempts with that broken saw (it’s always starting out as difficult, the saw is not cooperating!) and then how I, after having tried long enough show what I’ve come up with.
 I am not starting up as an expert on anything, so I try to also show the paths I walk.

-I have some header images that are chosen randomly by WordPress:
+I have some header images that are chosen randomly by WordPress.
+The oldest first:

 This header image is from the inside of Torre del’Orologio (Torre del Candeliere or Torre dell Orologio) in Massa Marittima in Italy.
 The picture is not edited in any way, but the clockwork is indeed inside a glass box.
 It is the basis for one of the stories in my short story book Og der sto, du (in Norwegian).

 This header is a close-up of a bouquet of flowers.
 Believe me, the gerbera flowers are orange, and the flower vase has the form of a cone all the way down.
 (The vase is by ceramist Asbjørn Pettersen.
 I bought it in Mandal, Norway).

 This header’s idea is to show the graduated scale of the world’s first “voltmeter”, as seen at the The Volta Temple in Como in Italy.
 It is a “straw condenser electrometer in square bottle” or electroscope (as earlier built by Cavallo and Bennet) – but this time with a graduated scale, so it’s the first electrometer (displayed as item “305” at the museum; it’s an original from Volta’s hands).
 The pendula (arrow) are two straws, as the title suggests.